Dave Ahrens -- Jeremy Allyn -- Jaime Alvaro -- Matthew Barela

 Casey Henley grew up and learned to climb and ski in the Canadian Rockies.
 He is the Head Instructor for the Climbing & Skiing Programs for Plattsburgh State University's Expeditionary Studies Degree Program.
 He has guided on 6 of the 7 summits, as well as Mt.
 Logan (with ski descent), Ama Dablam, Imja Tse, Cho Oyu, the Mexican Volcanoes, in Pakistan's K2 area, Patagonia, the St. Elias Range's peaks, and many others.
 He is known for his mellow, friendly, teaching style, and loves to share his passion for remote and wild mountain areas.

 Born and raised in Ecuador, Joshua began climbing at age of ten in the Andes.
 He took his first lessons of mountaineering from Ossy Freire (MM Senior Guide) learning the importance of enjoying the mountains with safety and acquiring the passion of guiding.
 As a climber, he has summited peaks in the Andes, Patagonia, the Alps, the Dolomites, the Himalayas and Tien Shan mountains; most notably: Mount Everest, Pumori Peak in Nepal, the South face of Aconcagua in Argentina, and Khan Tengri in Kyrgyzstan.
-Joshua was recently called to be part of SOMOS ECUADOR, a sponsored climbing team that’s working toward opening new routes around the world.
 He was trained as a guide in Ecuador and Bolivia, holding the ASEGUIM certification and UIAGM/IFMGA.
+He is currently directing a branch of the Ecuadorian Mountain Guides Association ASEGUIM.
 At the same time, he has a B.A. in Culinary Arts.

 Tanner feels fortunate to have been raised both a California surfer and New England mountain man, therefore giving him the ability to appreciate the best of both worlds.
 Having discovered his true love for the mountains and rock climbing while attending school in the White Mountains of New Hampshire, it didn’t take long for climbing to transition from a recreational activity to his way of life.
 Tanner’s lifestyle of climbing has taken him all over the U.S. and Canada, from Wyoming’s beautiful Teton Range to hiding from the rain in Squamish to scrambling around in the sun in Southern California’s Joshua Tree National Park.
 Tanner holds a strong passion for guiding in the alpine as well as pursuing wilderness medicine and being a part of search and rescue teams.
 He is a trained Wilderness First Responder, AMGA Rock Instructor Course Graduate, and has taken the AIARE Level 1 avalanche course.